 Major currencies can be exchanged in Vietnam; however, you should be careful about the place you are exchanging the money.
 Airports and banks change your money at a high cost in comparison with a simple jewelry shop.
-So, do research about the best place for changing your currency.
+So, research the best place for changing your currency.

 Vietcombank is a governmental bank in Vietnam, which can help you to exchange US dollars, Euros, British Pounds, Japanese Yen, Thai Baht, and Singapore dollars.
-Also, other banks in major cities of Vietnam like Hanoi or Ho Chi Minh have services for exchanging foreign currencies and traveler checks.
+Other banks in major cities of Vietnam like Hanoi or Ho Chi Minh have services for exchanging foreign currencies and traveler checks.
 The commission in the bank is between 0.5 to 2 percent.
-Try to bring undamaged notes because if you have damaged notes, you have to pay an additional 2 percent of commission for them.
+Try to bring undamaged notes because if you have damaged notes, you have to pay an additional 2 percent commission for them.

-Hotels usually have exchange services; however, the larger hotels have competitive rates with banks but smaller hotels may take additional fees for exchanges.
+Hotels usually have exchange services; however, the larger hotels have competitive rates with banks, but smaller hotels may take additional fees for exchanges.

 These shops offer great exchanging services with no fees!
 These shops are usually located in Hanoi’s old quarter’s neighborhood streets like Hang Bo and Ha Trung streets as well as Ho Chi Minh City’s Nguyen An Ninh Street.

-You can easily find ATMs in the major cities but it may be hard to find in small cities in Vietnam.
+You can easily find ATMs in the major cities, but it may be hard to find in small cities in Vietnam.
 If you are spending more than a few days in Vietnam, it’s better not to change all your money and get withdrawals each a few days because your money can be at high risk of theft.

-Credit cards can be used in many many restaurants, hotels, and shops in big cities of the country.
+Credit cards can be used in many restaurants, hotels, and shops in big cities of the country.
 Master Card, JBC, and American Express are the most popular credit cards accepted in Vietnam.
 For credit card transactions, you will need to pay 3-4 percent.

 You don’t need to pay tips in restaurants and hotels as they add 5 percent to your bill already!
 However, tips with American coins are appreciated for porters.
 Also, you don’t need to pay a tip for taxi drivers.